Universal basic income by country: New Zealand

-In March 2016, leader of the New Zealand Labour Party Andrew Little announced a debate at their forthcoming Future of Work conference on the introduction of a universal basic income (UBI), to replace other forms of welfare.
+In March 2016, then leader of the New Zealand Labour Party, Andrew Little, announced a debate at their forthcoming Future of Work conference on the introduction of a universal basic income (UBI), to replace other forms of welfare.
 He said:

 "We are keen to have that debate about whether the time has arrived for us to have a system that is seamless, easy to pass through, [with a] guaranteed basic income and [where] you can move in and out of work on a regular basis," or "an income support system that means every time you stop work you have to go through the palaver of stand-down periods, more bureaucracy, more form filling at the same time as you're trying to get into your next job."

 The Opportunities Party (TOP) support a universal basic income.

 South America

 Brazil

 Basic income has been discussed in modern Brazil at least since the 1980s.
 In 2001 a law was introduced by Senator Eduardo Suplicy of the Brazilian Workers Party which mandated the progressive institution of such a welfare system.
 By this move Brazil became the first country in the world to pass such a law.
 Suplicy had previously introduced a bill to create a Negative Income Tax, but that bill failed to pass.
 The new bill called for a national and universal basic income to be instituted, beginning with those most in need.
 The bill was approved by the Senate in 2002 and by the Chamber of Deputies in 2003.
-President Lula da Silva signed it into law in 2004, and according to the bill it is the president´s responsibility to gradually implement the reform.
+President Lula da Silva signed it into law in 2004, and according to the bill it is the president's responsibility to gradually implement the reform.
 Since then Brazil has started to implement the bill through the Bolsa Família-program, which was a centerpiece of President Luiz Inácio Lula da Silva's social policy, and is reputed to have played a role in his victory in the 2006 Brazilian presidential election.